opensearch-project/OpenSearch/client/client-benchmark-noop-api-plugin/README.md

 ### Build Instructions

-Build the plugin with `gradle :client:client-benchmark-noop-api-plugin:assemble` from the Elasticsearch root project directory.
+Build the plugin with `gradle :client:client-benchmark-noop-api-plugin:assemble` from the OpenSearch root project directory.

 ### Installation Instructions